LEITZ SUMMICRON C 40mm F2

 Review

-The Summicron-C 40mm was a prime lens released for the Leica CL (film camera) in 1972.
+The semi-standard lens for the LEICA CL, the Summicron-C 40mm, was released in 1972 for the Leica CL (film camera).

 Its focal length is 40mm, shorter than the conventional Leica 50mm.
 The focal length of 40mm was chosen because the CL film camera had a short baseline length, which indicates the distance between the distance window and the viewfinder window, to achieve a compact body, and it was thought that a 50mm lens would not be able to achieve the focusing accuracy required.

-It is almost the same lens as the Rokkor 40mm for the CL, which was released by Minolta at the same time, but the filter diameter is different, so it seems that the molds for some parts are different.
+It has the same lens configuration as the Rokkor 40mm for the Leitz-Minolta CL, released by Minolta at the same time, but the filter diameter is different, resulting in a different shape of part of the lens barrel.

-The 40mm and 90mm are basically said to be lenses exclusive to the CL, because the helicoids of both lenses are single helicoids to reduce costs, and the rangefinder linkage cam is an inclined cam (if you search for inclined cams, you will find a lot of explanations, so if you are interested, it is worth looking into it).
-Because of this, it is said that focusing accuracy cannot be guaranteed with cameras other than the CL film camera, so I was a little wary when using it with the LEICA M digital, but fortunately with the body I had, it seemed to be within the range of error and I didn’t notice any particular problems.
+Both lenses use the Leica M mount, so they can be mounted on other M-type Leicas, but the helicoids of both lenses are single helicoids to reduce costs, and the rangefinder-linked cam is an inclined cam (if you search for inclined cam, you will find a lot of explanations, so if you are interested, it is worth looking it up).
+For this reason, it is said that the focus accuracy cannot be guaranteed with cameras other than the LEICA CL film camera.

-Confusingly, the Rokkor 40mm for the Minolta CLE uses a standard parallel cam, so there are no problems with using it with a digital Leica.
+The Rokkor 40mm for the Minolta CLE was released later as a 40mm lens, but this uses a common parallel cam, so there is no problem using it with a digital Leica.

-I didn’t notice any problems when using this either, but the latest Summilux 50mm ASPH. and others apparently use an inclined cam, which is one level brighter at full aperture so there may be some cameras where this causes problems, but I never noticed any problems when using it.
+I also didn’t notice any problems when using this lens, but the latest Summilux 50mm ASPH. and others use an inclined cam, which is a brighter aperture at maximum aperture, so there may be some cameras where this is problematic, but I have never noticed any problems when using it.

 Specification